MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 ### Encryption for PaaS

-Unlike IaaS where you manage your own VMs and infrastructure, in a PaaS model platform and infrastructure is managed by the provider, leaving you to focus on core app logic and capabilities.
+Unlike IaaS where you manage your own VMs and infrastructure, in a PaaS model platform and infrastructure is managed by the provider, leaving you to focus on core application logic and capabilities.
 With so many different types of PaaS services, each service is evaluated individually for security purposes.
 As an example, let's see how we might enable encryption for Azure SQL Database.

 - **Always Encrypted:** Use the Always Encrypted wizard in SQL Server Management Studio to protect data at rest.
   - You create an Always Encrypted key to encrypt individual column data.
   - Always Encrypted keys can be stored as encrypted in database metadata, or stored in trusted key stores such as Azure Key Vault.
-  - App changes will probably be needed to use this feature.
+  - Application changes will probably be needed to use this feature.
 - **Transparent data encryption (TDE):** Protect the Azure SQL Database with real-time encryption and decryption of the database, associated backups, and transaction log files at rest.
-  - TDE allows encryption activities to take place without changes at the app layer.
+  - TDE allows encryption activities to take place without changes at the application layer.
   - TDE can use encryption keys provided by Microsoft, or you can bring your own key.

 **Learn more:**